 24-Hour Nurse Line Provides eligible members with phone access to registered nurses experienced in providing information on a variety of health topics.
 24-Hour Nurse Line is available 24 hours a day, 7 days a week.
 You may call 24-Hour Nurse Line at 800-556-1555.
 We provide TDD service for the hearing and speech-impaired.
 We also offer foreign language translation for non-English speaking members.
 24-Hour Nurse Line nurses cannot diagnose, prescribe medication or give medical advice.
-The Aetna Maternity Program Provides services, information and resources to help improve high risk pregnancy outcomes.
-Features of the program include a pregnancy risk survey, personalized nurse support, comprehensive educational information on prenatal care, labor and delivery, newborn and baby care, a smoking-cessation program, and more.
-To enroll in the program, call toll-free 800-272-3531.
-National Medical Excellence Program National Medical Excellence Program helps eligible members access appropriate, covered treatment for solid organ and tissue transplants using our Institutes of Excellence TM network.
+Enhanced Maternity Program Learn about what to expect before and after delivery, early labor symptoms, newborn care and more.
+We can also help you make choices for a healthy pregnancy, lower your risk for early labor, cope with postpartum depression and stop smoking.
+We will ask you questions to help us know you better and support you best.
+Enroll early and receive a reward when you sign up by the 16th week of pregnancy.
+To enroll in the program, call toll-free 1-800-272-3531 between 8 am and 7 pm ET.
+National Medical Excellence Program National Medical Excellence Program helps eligible members access appropriate, covered treatment for solid organ and tissue transplants using our Institutes of Excellence [TM] network.
 We coordinate specialized treatment needed by members with certain rare or complicated conditions and assist members who are admitted to a hospital for emergency medical care when they are traveling temporarily outside of the United States.
 Services under this program must be preauthorized.
 Contact Member Services at 800-537-9384 for more information.
-Reciprocity benefit If you need to visit a participating primary care physician for a covered service, and you are 50 miles or more away from home you may visit a primary care physician from our plan's approved network.
-Call 800-537-9384 for provider information and location Select a doctor from 3 primary care doctors in that area The Plan will authorize you for one visit and any tests or X-rays ordered by that primary care physician You must coordinate all subsequent visits through your own participating primary care physician.
+Reciprocity benefit If you need to visit a participating primary care provider for a covered service, and you are 50 miles or more away from home you may visit a primary care provider from our plan's approved network.
+Call 800-537-9384 for provider information and location Select a doctor from 3 primary care providers in that area The Plan will authorize you for one visit and any tests or X-rays ordered by that primary care provider You must coordinate all subsequent visits through your own participating primary care provider.